f2xplatform/standart-services/services/README.md

 Id and trace can be sent in headers and checked for presence.
 If these properties are not in the headers, new ones are generated (id - randomly, trace - from env).
 If there is a trace in the header - compare the trace from the header and the trace from env and take into account the greater value.

 All requests are sent to the access-queue unconditionally.

+### TDurableKV methods:

+-fetch (to communicate with a Durable Object)
+-alarm (to perform an action when an alarm occurs)

+To access an Durable Object call methods setDurableKVParam, getDurableKVParam, getDurableKVParamWithMetadata.
+The "stub" parameter of these methods is obtained as follows: let id = env.$durableObjectBinding$.idFromName($key$);
+let stub = env.$durableObjectBinding$.get(id);